PowerDNS/pdns/docs/backends/bind.rst

 configuration flags, which you should configure (when available) using the PowerDNS native configuration.

+Unique to this PowerDNS backend is that it serves from plain zone files, which allows for hand-crafting zone files, only takes a tiny footprint in terms of server resource usage while being :ref:`performant efficiently <bind_performance>`.

 .. note::
-  Because this backend retrieves its configuration from a text file and not a database, the HTTP API is unable to process changes for this backend.
+  Because this backend retrieves its configuration from plain files and not a database, the HTTP API is unable to process changes for this backend.
 This effectively makes the API read-only for zones hosted by the BIND backend.